 4.Use High-Quality Images

-These web design principles boost email conversion, and images play a big role.
+These web design practices boost email conversion, and images play a big role.
 They cannot be forgotten.

 People process images better and faster than they do text.
 In fact, people following directions with both text and images do 323% better than people following unillustrated directions.